Model checking of hyperproperties for high-level relational models: Introduction

 Many relevant system properties related to information flow, concurrency or robustness cannot be expressed by looking at individual execution traces of a system, and require reasoning about the relationship between multiple executions.
 This so-called class of \emph{hyperproperties}~\cite{hyperproperties} generalizes traditional trace properties to sets of traces and has seen increased applications across different research areas.

 There are many widely used tools for checking specific hyperproperties for particular domains~\cite{surveyFMSecurity}, but work on checking properties specified in general hyperlogics is more recent.
 For that purpose, classical temporal logics have been extended with operators that allow universal and existential quantification over traces, such as the extension of \textit{Linear-time Temporal Logic} (LTL) known as HyperLTL.
 A recent overview on the landscape of hyperlogics, their expressive power and algorithms is given in~\cite{hyperpropertiesSOK}.
-The decidability of HyperLTL has led to the development of several model checking tools for hyperlogics~\cite{MCHyper, HyperQube,AutoHyper,AutoHyperQ}.
+The decidability of model checking for HyperLTL has led to the development of several model checking tools for hyperlogics~\cite{MCHyper, HyperQube,AutoHyper,AutoHyperQ}.
 Other recent research focused on the deductive verification of imperative programs with respect to general hyperproperties, often requiring user guidance~\cite{hypra,Beutner24,ItzhakySV24,CorrensonNFW24}.

-Research on model checking HyperLTL -- the focus of this work -- remains vibrant with algorithmic advances and novel model checking procedures, but has unfortunately not yet settled to the point of lifting the power of hyperlogics to general high-level modeling tools.
+Research on model checking HyperLTL properties -- the focus of this work -- remains vibrant with algorithmic advances and novel model checking procedures, but has unfortunately not yet reached the point where general high-level modeling tools can support the verification of properties written in hyperlogics.
 All existing model checkers for hyperlogics~\cite{MCHyper,AutoHyper,HyperQube} work with compact, machine-readable formats common in the model checking community for describing automata, circuits or state machines, such as fragments of the SMV language~\cite{SMV}.
 They support HyperLTL formulas written over such representation, which requires users to reason at a very low level of abstraction.
 Moreover, automatic verification of hyperproperties involving alternations is particularly challenging~\cite{AutoHyper,BMCloop}, and many approaches, such as \tool{MCHyper}~\cite{MCHyper} or the approach proposed by Lamport and Schneider~\cite{LamportS21} based on \tool{TLA}${}^+$~\cite{Lamport94}, require user input to generate witnesses for existential quantifications.
+As a consequence, there is a considerable gap between the conceptual model of the system a user expects to verify, and the artefacts that have to be developed for these tools, hindering their adoption.
+In order to reach the wider software engineering community, there is a need for modeling and specification languages that act at a higher-level of abstraction, as well as verification tools that are able to handle such representations, either through novel procedures or translations into lower-level ones.